AboutWebLLC/livecycle-ant/README.md

 The properties file is used by all the tasks and includes connection information for the LiveCycle server including: serverUrl, username, password, and timeout.

-serverUrl-URL to server including the part<br>
+serverUrl-URL to server including the port<br>
 username-Administrator or LiveCycle user account with permission to make changes<br>
 password-Password for user account<br>
 timeout-Connection time out in milliseconds<br>